Audra McDonald: 2000–2010: Broadway stardom and acclaim

+2011–2019: Career expansion

+McDonald appeared in a revised version of George Gershwin's opera Porgy and Bess, at the American Repertory Theatre (in Cambridge, Massachusetts) from August through September 2011, and recreated the role on Broadway at the Richard Rodgers Theatre, which opened on January 12, 2012, and closed on September 23, 2012.
+For this role, McDonald won her fifth Tony Award and her first in a Leading Actress category.
+This American Repertory Theater production was "re-imagined by Suzan-Lori Parks and Diedre Murray as a musical for contemporary audiences."

+Since 2012, McDonald has served as host for the PBS series Live from Lincoln Center, for which she won a Primetime Emmy Award for Outstanding Special Class Program with the show's producers for Sweeney Todd, airing in 2015.
+In 2013, McDonald appeared in the HBO documentary Six by Sondheim, and she played Mother Abbess in the 2013 NBC live television production of The Sound of Music Live!.
 In 2014, she was featured in Lynn Nottage's short play Poof!, alongside Tonya Pinkins.
 It was produced for radio and podcast by Playing On Air.

-She appeared at the Williamstown Theatre Festival, Williamstown, Massachusetts, in Eugene O'Neill's play A Moon for the Misbegotten in August 2015, co-starring with her husband Will Swenson.

-In 2016, McDonald starred on Broadway as the vaudeville performer Lottie Gee in a new musical titled Shuffle Along, or, the Making of the Musical Sensation of 1921 and All That Followed about the making of the 1921 musical Shuffle Along.
-Shuffle Along closed on July 24, 2016, and McDonald began a maternity hiatus at that time.
-In 2019 McDonald played as Frankie in Frankie and Johnny in the Clair de Lune at the Broadhurst Theatre, earning her ninth Tony Award nomination for her performance for Best Actress in a Play.

-Lady Day at Emerson's Bar and Grill

 McDonald played Billie Holiday on Broadway in the play Lady Day at Emerson's Bar and Grill in a limited engagement that ended on August 10, 2014.
 After previews that began on March 25, 2014, the play opened at the Circle in the Square Theatre on April 13, 2014.
-Of the play, McDonald said in an interview:

-It's about a woman trying to get through a concert performance, which I know something about, and she's doing it at a time when her liver was pickled and she was still doing heroin regularly...I might have been a little judgmental about Billie Holiday early on in my life, but what I've come to admire most about her – and what is fascinating in this show – is that there is never any self-pity.
+Of the play, McDonald said in an interview, "It's about a woman trying to get through a concert performance, which I know something about, and she's doing it at a time when her liver was pickled and she was still doing heroin regularly...I might have been a little judgmental about Billie Holiday early on in my life, but what I've come to admire most about her – and what is fascinating in this show – is that there is never any self-pity.
 She's almost laughing at how horrible her life has been.
 I don't think she sees herself as a victim.
-And she feels an incredible connection to her music – she can't sing a song if she doesn't have some emotional connection to it, which I really understand.
+And she feels an incredible connection to her music – she can't sing a song if she doesn't have some emotional connection to it, which I really understand".